 - Trained 800 principals and teachers since January 2013 on how to successfully implement the new curricula for Haitian Creole and French.

 - Distributed 30,000 reading books and workbooks, 800 teacher guides, and 400 posters to pupils in first and second grade at 200 primary schools in the St. Marc and Northern Corridors.

 - Constructed more than 600 semi-permanent furnished classrooms, enabling more than 60,000 children to return to school following the earthquake.

-- Trained a total of 138 directors and supported the participation of 1,071 teachers in refresher training in Social Sciences in 2012, in collaboration with the Ministry of National Education.
+- Provided teaching and learning kits to reach approximately 60,000 students and 1,200 teachers.
+Trained a total of 138 directors and supported the participation of 1,071 teachers in refresher Social Sciences training.

 Last updated: November 06, 2013